 Look up the website of your local shelter; many list things that they need donated.
 Blankets, pillows, towels, canned and dry dog food, leashes, collars, and dog beds are often listed among things needed.
 Many even take Canadian Tire money to help keep up their facility.

 EVERY day is hug-a-dog day, don’t you agree?
 Go to your local shelter, bring some old towels to donate, and while you’re there, pet, hug or walk a few dogs.
 (Be sure to check the “contact” rules of the shelter that day.)
 Dogs are as social as humans and need affection in their lives.
-Your donation and presence is more than just comfort, it’s emotional support for one of the most stressful times of their life.
+Your donation and presence is more than just comfort, it’s emotional support in one of the most stressful times of their life.
+And, huge hugs to _you_ for your time and support.